Download Careers360 App

 A contract is a mutually accepted agreement between two parties to perform any act as mentioned in the contract.
 The parties to a contract make promises to some act which brings obligations and liabilities that the parties to the contract are bound to follow according to the law.
 A contract is an agreement that is enforceable by law.

-For a valid contract to take place the parties to a contract should follow the terms and conditions that is given in the Indian Contract Act 1872.
+For a valid contract to take place the parties to a contract should follow the terms and conditions that are given in the Indian Contract Act 1872.
 The parties to a contract should be compatible enough to enter into a contract.
 A party shouldn’t be a minor to enter into a contract, a person of unsound mind cannot form a contract, a person who is disqualified by law cannot enter into a contract, and the object on which the contract is been established shouldn't be unlawful to constitute a valid contract.

 2. Void Agreements

 Section 2(g) of the Indian Contract Act 1872 deals with void agreements, which say that an agreement that is not enforceable by law is void.
 For instance, an agreement with a person of unsound mind will be void agreement, as according to the Indian Contract Act 1872 a person of unsound Mind cannot enter into a contract.
-According to Sections 24 and 30 of the Indian Contract Act 1872, a void agreement lacks a valid consideration, free consent, a valid object, etc.
+According to Sections 24 and 30 of the Indian Contract Act 1872, an Expressly void agreement lacks a valid consideration, free consent, a valid object, etc.

 3. Voidable contracts